BeckmannundPartnerCONSULT/DocumentationTree/other_versions/LuatoLua/readme_LuatoLua.txt

 This script is a GUI with the calculation of interests according to different methods in a tree.

 This tree can be changed easily by GUI application functionalities.

+4. input_command_output_tree_MDI_graphics.lua

+This script is a calculation and graphics GUI for input data in a tree.
+The commands are organized as a tree and the output is also a tree.
+The difference to input_command_output_tree.lua is an output designed as an multiple document interface (MDI), i.e. multiple windows output.
+This allows to build different windows with graphical output driven by the command tree.

+This scripts contains three trees:
+1. input tree with variables defined as variable=value or variabletable={} and leafs with values corresponding to their indices in the table
+     An example for this tree is:
+     input_command_output_tree_MDI_graphics_input.lua
+2. command tree with complex commands as they are used in scripts An example for this tree is: input_command_output_tree_MDI_graphics_command.lua
+3. output tree with the possibility of design the results driven by the commands An example for this tree is: input_command_output_tree__MDI_graphics_output.lua